Prairie Fire Yoga Instructor Bios

 Val’s yoga journey started in June of 2015.
 She was looking for a compliment activity to add to her daily workouts to increase her strength and flexibility.
 She was immediately hooked and yoga has become a true passion of hers.
 Val teaches 2nd grade and loves incorporating mindfulness practices in her classroom.
 In April of 2017 an opportunity to be trained in PiYo came along.
 She had been doing PiYo in her basement for a few years and was intrigued.
 She completed her training and has now started the journey of teaching PiYo to others.
 She loves how PiYo combines the muscle-sculpting, core-firming benefits of Pilates with the strength and flexibility advantages of yoga.
 Val and her husband Casey live in Sauk City with their two children, Lola and Adler.

-Judy grew up on a dairy farm in Plain, WI.
-She went off to college became a RN and eventually moved back to Plain.
-Her first yoga class was a 90 minute Bikram Hot Yoga class in November of 2011, and she just fell in love.
-Although Judy had dabbled in running for many years, in yoga she found her true passion.
+Judy’s first yoga class was a 90 minute Bikram Hot Yoga class in November of 2011, and she just fell in love.
+Although Judy had been active through running and various sports for many years, Yoga is where she found her true passion.
 Her love of yoga grew so much that she finished her 200 hour yoga teaching certificate in Spring 2017, and began teaching immediately.
 Judy says, "Yoga is as much mental as it is physical.
 It has taught me to let go of things that don't matter and forgive.
-Through being a teacher and student, I've learned so much about the connection of breath and movement.
+Through being a teacher and student, I've learned so much about the connection of breath and letting go the things that don’t serve us.
 Prairie Fire Yoga has become my second home.
 I have met new friends and reconnected with old ones.
 Practicing yoga continues to challenge me every day, and I love that.
 Yoga is a great stress reliever from being a Nurse, but when I'm not taking or teaching yoga classes or working I can be found spending time with my boyfriend Alex and my dog Marshall.
-We love going on the WI River soaking up some sun, down-hill skiing out West, and reading books.
-My newest adventure is paddle boarding in the summer.
-My family is very important to me and I love spending time with them, too.
+We love going on the WI River soaking up some sun, down-hill skiing and traveling the Caribbean.
+My newest adventure is paddle boarding.
+My family is very important to me and I love spending time with them.
+I have 16 nieces and nephews and 6 great nieces and nephews.
 Looking forward to meeting more new friends and sharing the beautiful space Prairie Fire Yoga has created for us!"

 Jamie was born and raised in Prairie du Sac, WI.
 Her interest in fitness began 7 years ago when she was looking to make some lifestyle changes and find balance.
 She soon fell in love with all types of fitness, pushing her limits, mediation and self-growth.
 That led her to become a Certified Personal Trainer in addition to teaching self-love and empowerment classes in the community.
 With her passion for health on all levels this has helped Jamie find “wholeness” within herself and she is now devoted to helping others achieve the same, Mind Body and Spirit.